devanshik19/srse-flakiness-research/flakiness_results.md

 Nulls are a finding, not a failure: they characterize *when* an LLM test generator can and cannot produce usable tests for a given class shape.

-## Detector validation

-- **NonDex (ID): VALIDATED.** Reproduced the known-flaky developer test us.bpsm.edn.printer.PrinterTest#testPrettyPrinting (edn-java, seed 933178): passes in the clean run, fails under a shuffled configuration.
-Evidence: ednval/.../.nondex/<id>/test_results.html
-- **iDFlakies (OD): executes correctly, reference-flake reproduction inconclusive.** On ormlite-core (JDK 8, known OD flake RuntimeExceptionDaoTest polluted by LoggerFactoryTest#testSetLogFactory), iDFlakies ran the full 1317-test suite across randomized class orders and produced detection output, but did not surface the reference flake in the sampled orders — a pre-existing broken test (DatabaseConnectionProxyFactoryTest#testChangeInsertValue, ERROR in all orders) prevented a clean detection baseline. iDFlakies ran cleanly on the 15 result projects (broken tests excluded before detection), so their OD:0 verdicts are on a valid baseline.

 ## Methodology notes (reproducibility)